A transmission problem for $(p,q)$-Laplacian: H older Continuity (Proof of Theorem )

-This section is devoted to interior H\"older regularity for local minimisers.
+This section is devoted to interior H\"older regularity for local minimizers.
 By the Sobolev theory, the theorem is trivial if $\min\{p,q\}>n$.
 Nevertheless, we shall {\it not} restrict the range of $p$ and $q$, unless stated otherwise.

-Our strategy is as follows.
-First, we define the set $\Gamma$ of all ``vanishing points'' of $u$ as follows:
+Let $\Gamma$ be the set of all ``vanishing points'' of $u$ in the Lebesgue sense:

-Note that $\Gamma$ contains all points whose neighbourhood at every small scale intersects both $\{u\geq 0\}$ and $\{u\leq 0\}$ with positive measure.
-The reason that we define $\Gamma$ as above is that we cannot use the point value of $u$ at this stage.

-Our primary goal is to prove the H\"older growth of the $L^\infty$-norm of both $u^+$ and $u^-$ around each point in $\Gamma$.
-Once the H\"older growth is established around $\Gamma$, it is not so difficult to prove that $\Gamma$ is a closed set.
-By the first variation, this will imply that $u$ is a $p$-harmonic (resp. $q$-harmonic) on $\{u>0\}$ (resp. $\{u<0\}$).
-Then we can conclude the H\"older regularity across the set of vanishing points by a standard scaling argument.